fenago/apache-cassandra/lab_1.md

 same time.

 So far, you have grasped the fundamentals of the NoSQL family.
-Since this book concentrates on Apache Cassandra and its data model, you need to know what Cassandra is and have a basic understanding of what its architecture is, so that you can select and leverage the best available options when you are designing your NoSQL data model and application.
+Since this course concentrates on Apache Cassandra and its data model, you need to know what Cassandra is and have a basic understanding of what its architecture is, so that you can select and leverage the best available options when you are designing your NoSQL data model and application.